ahmetonol/yamlalchemy/README.md

 ### FROM

 Name of the table from which to select data.
-For now, YMLAlchemy supports only one table.
+For now, YAMLAlchemy supports only one table.

 | Identifier | Data Type |
 |--|--|